hashkeeper/WebRipper/README.md

 # WebRipper
 ## hands-on webscraping Bash toolchain.
 results of toolchain found in scrapes folder.
-00 was written using Python, and I realized I should be using javascript if it is a webscraper.
+00 was written using Python, at which point I realized I should be using javascript I want to be doing any webscraping.
 01 is written using Javascript.

 ## 01 is the most updated, check that one out.
 ``